Key Points

 Based on a request that stemmed from a discussion earlier in the year, I spent three days at a company’s plant to help them finetune their Gemba walks.
 Several of their floor leaders had attended a training session and approached me with questions.
-The training highlighted a problem they had been having since they implemented their first safety, quality, delivery, cost (sometimes inventory and/or productivity), morale (SQDCM) board about one year earlier.
+The training highlighted a problem they had been having since they implemented their first safety, quality, delivery, cost (sometimes inventory and/or productivity), and morale (SQDCM) board about one year earlier.

 Development of a Typical SQDCM Board